Slow graph bootstrap percolation II: Accelerating properties: Trees

 \section{Trees}

 In this section, we will prove Theorem \ref{thm:trees}.
-We first have a look at the case when $T$ is a star. \begin{lem} For $T=K_{1,t-1}$, we have that $M_T(n)\leq t-1$. \end{lem} \begin{proof} In the $K_{1,t-1}$-process $(G_i)_{i\geq 0}$ with some arbitrary initial graph $G$, we say a vertex \emph{central} at time $i$ if it plays the role of the centre of a copy of a star that lies in $G_i$ but not in $G_{i-1}$.
+We first have a look at the case when $T$ is a star.

+\begin{lem} For $T=K_{1,t-1}$, we have that $M_T(n)\leq t-1$. \end{lem} \begin{proof} In the $K_{1,t-1}$-process $(G_i)_{i\geq 0}$ with some arbitrary initial graph $G$, we say a vertex is \emph{central} at time $i$ if it plays the role of the centre of a copy of a star that lies in $G_i$ but misses precisely one edge in $G_{i-1}$.
 Note that if a vertex is central at time $i$ then it is universal at time $j$ for all $j\ge i$ and hence cannot be central at some time $k>i$.
-Hence at every step $i$, if $G_i\neq G_{i-1}$, then there is some vertex $v$ that is central (and hence universal) in time $i$ that was not universal at time $i-1$.
+Hence at every step $i$, if $G_i\neq G_{i-1}$, then there is some vertex $v$ that is central (and hence universal) at time $i$ that was not universal at time $i-1$.
 Therefore, if $\tau_{K_{1,t-1}}(G)\ge t-2$, then $G_{t-2}$ contains at least $t-2$ universal vertices and $G_{t-1}$ must be a complete graph. \end{proof}

 Now moving to general trees $T$, we show the existence of a vertex cover with certain properties, as given by the following lemma.
+Recall that a vertex cover is a set of vertices such that each edge has at least one endpoint in that set.

 \begin{lem} For a tree $T$ and a root vertex $z\in V(T)$ that is not a leaf, there exists a subset $U=U(T;z)\subset V(T)$ such that \begin{enumerate}[label=(\arabic*)] \item $U$ is a smallest vertex cover of $T$; \item No vertex in $U$ is a leaf of $T$; \item A vertex $v\in V(T)$ lies in $U$ if and only if it has a child that is not contained in $U$. \end{enumerate} \end{lem}